wongd-hub/obsidian-vault/computer-science/course-frontmatters/Recursion.md

 #course_cs50

-- A *recursive* function is a function that calls itself.
-This is a powerful problem-solving technique:
+- A *recursive* function is a function that calls itself. [[Recursion]] is a powerful problem-solving technique:
     - It allows us to tighten up our code and reduce the use of loops
     - It also allows us to utilise the computer's memory in an interesting way
 - An example is the [[Search Algorithms#Binary search|binary search algorithm]]